Nando5011/hackzurich_2023/README.md

 -   **CPM** (Characters per Minute)<br>
     The average number of characters typed per minute.
 This is calculated by dividing the number of characters typed by the time in minutes.

+-  **TSV** (Typing Speed Variability)<br>
+    The standard deviation of the typing speed.
+This is calculated by taking the standard deviation of the typing speed of each minute.

 ### **Typing Accuracy**

 -   **CER** (Character Error Rate)<br>